Sonam Wangchuk (soldier)

-Colonel Sonam Wangchuk, MVC is an Indian Army veteran, who served with the Assam Regiment and the Ladakh Scouts.
+Colonel Sonam Wangchuk, MVC (11 May 1964 – 10 April 2026) was an Indian Army veteran, who served with the Assam Regiment and the Ladakh Scouts.
 He was awarded the Maha Vir Chakra, India's second highest award for gallantry in the face of the enemy, during his successful operation in the Kargil War.
-Due to his exemplary feat as a Major during Kargil War, he is known as the Lion of Ladakh in the Indian Army.
+Due to his exemplary feat as a Major during the Kargil War, he is known as the Lion of Ladakh in the Indian Army.

 Early life and education

-Born in 1964 in Sankar, Col. Wangchuk is a native of Khakshal, a region near Leh town of the Indian union territory of Ladakh.
-His mother is the sister of Mr Thupstan Chhewang and niece of Kushok Bakula Rinpochhey.
-He moved to Solan, Himachal Pradesh in the year 1969 at the age of about five years.
-There he studied at St. Luke's till fourth standard.
+Born on 11 May 1964 in Sankar suburb of Leh, Wangchuk was a native of Khakshal suburb of Leh of the Indian union territory of Ladakh.
+His mother was the sister of India Politician Thupstan Chhewang and niece of Buddhist monk Kushok Bakula Rinpochhey.
+In 1969, at the age of about five years, he moved to Solan in Himachal Pradesh, where he studied at St. Luke's School till the fourth standard.
 Later in 1973, his family moved to Dharamshala where he studied at Sacred Heart High School.
 Here he had close interactions with the Dalai Lama as his father was serving as the security officer of the 14th Dalai Lama.

 In 1975, his father was transferred to Delhi.
-In Delhi he was educated at The Modern School Barakhamba Road, and took a bachelor's degree in History, from the Sri Venkateswara College, University of Delhi.
+In Delhi he was educated at The Modern School Barakhamba Road, and took a Bachelor of Arts degree in History, from the Sri Venkateswara College, University of Delhi.

-He cites a relative Colonel Wangdus as the inspiration for his joining the Indian Army, although his father desired him to become a civil servant.
+He cited a relative, Colonel Wangdus, as the inspiration for his joining the Indian Army, although his father desired him to become a civil servant.